PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 </Figure>

-The data in your application is optimally stored in the built in supported SQLite database, but to simplify we will in this lab (which primarily is about using activities) instead store the ToDo items in a global variable as shown in <FigureNumber /> below.
+The data in your application is optimally stored in the built in supported SQLite database, but to simplify this lab (which primarily is about using activities) we will instead store the ToDo items in a global variable as shown in <FigureNumber /> below.

 <Figure caption="The ToDo items are stored in a global variable.">